pipegoyes/CleanTableTennisApp/Readme.txt

 Bugs
-1. ComboBox does not display initial game points correctly
+- ComboBox does not display initial game points correctly
+- There is no error when you select 11 and nothing, it saves score in single match
+- Quick view does not display victories correctly, it is always 0

 Tech debt
 - Single View to display score and double scores